 - Does This Remind You of Anything?: All over the film, but most strikingly the devil, who is a literal dickhead.

-- Droit du Seigneur: What kicks off the plot.
-Jean is unable to pay the exorbitantly high marriage tax to the baron, leading the baron and his entire castle to gang rape Jeanne as substitute payment.
+- Droit du Seigneur: Jean is unable to pay the exorbitantly high marriage tax to the baron, leading the baron and his entire castle to gang rape his wife, Jeanne, as substitute payment.

-- Emerald Power: In the movie, green is said to be the Devil's colour and after he gives her ability to make a highly desired thread to sell, she becomes the town moneylender and goes around in a green cloak which makes the townies suspicious of her.
+- Emerald Power: Green is said to be the Devil's color.
+After he gives her the ability to make a highly desired thread to sell, Jeanne becomes the town moneylender and goes around in a green cloak, which makes the townspeople suspicious of her.

-- Happily Married: All of five minutes in the film before things go downhill.
+- Happily Married: All five minutes in the film before things go downhill.

-- Healing Herb: After her final deal with Satan, Jeanne is able to use the belladonna plant to cure all manner of illnesses, but not bring people back to life or regrow a new limb.
+- Healing Herb: After her final Deal with the Devil to become a Hot Witch, Jeanne can use the belladonna plant to cure all manner of illnesses and make magical potions.

 - Impaled with Extreme Prejudice: